Longitudinal bulk strain solitons in a hyperelastic rod with quadratic and cubic nonlinearities: Numerical simulations

-In order to compare the derived asymptotic solutions with the results of direct numerical simulations of the full equations \eqref{eq1_0} -- \eqref{bc} a multidomain pseudospectral method is applied \cite{CHQZ3}.
+In order to compare the derived asymptotic solutions with the results of direct numerical simulations of the original problem formulation \eqref{eq1_0} -- \eqref{bc} we use a multidomain pseudospectral method \cite{CHQZ3}.
 A~set of Legendre polynomials in both $x$ and $r$ variables are used for the spatial discretization of the problem: $ \vect{U}(x,r,t) = \sum_{n,m} \vect{\widehat{U}}_{nm}(t) \Phi_{n}(x) \Psi_{m}(r),$ where $\vect{U}$ is the displacement vector.
-The multidomain method allows us to compute the solution relatively quickly on a fine mesh with 650 points in $x$ and 5 points in $r$ (the rod we consider is thin compared to the wavelength, hence we do not need a lot of points in $r$ coordinate).
+The multidomain method allows us to compute the solution relatively quickly on a fine mesh with 600-650 points in $x$, split into 20-25 domains, and 5 points in $r$ (the rod we consider is thin compared to the wavelength, hence we do not need a large number of points in the $r$ coordinate).

-In Figures \ref{fig:sol_evol1_GE-}, \ref{fig:sol_evol2_GE-}, \ref{fig:sol_evol_GE+} the numerical results are obtained using the initial condition in the form of the eKdV asymptotic solution \eqref{sol_ekdv}.
+In Figures \ref{fig:sol_evol1_GE-}, \ref{fig:sol_evol2_GE-}, \ref{fig:sol_evol_GE+} the numerical results for the original problem formulation are obtained using the initial condition in the form of the eKdV asymptotic solution \eqref{sol_ekdv}.
 The initial soliton and the KdV soliton are plotted for comparison.
 The data for the soliton's velocity and shape is summarised in Figure~\ref{fig:params_rel}.
-From these comparisons we can see that overall the solution (\ref{sol_ekdv}) performs better than the solution of the KdV or Gardner equation, although all three solutions work very well for the case of a very small amplitude, and the Gardner soliton is also a reasonable approximation in the case of the small but finite amplitude.
-From our experiments we can conclude that, at finite amplitude, the constructed weakly-nonlinear solution can be used as least as a very good initial guess in order to generate strongly-nonlinear soliton solutions.
+From these comparisons we can see that overall the solution (\ref{sol_ekdv}) performs better than the solution of the KdV or Gardner equation, although all three solutions work very well for the case of waves of small amplitude, and the Gardner soliton is also a physically relevant approximation in the case of waves of moderate amplitude.
+Although the initial condition in the form of \eqref{sol_ekdv} has "horns" in the case of waves of moderate amplitude (Fig. 4), which seems to be physically irrelevant, this initial condition allowed us to very quickly generate and observe a ``table-top" soliton of the original problem formulation.
+We noticed that in this case more energy of the initial wave was transferred to this ``table-top" soliton and less energy was radiated away compared to the case of the Gardner initial soliton \eqref{sol_gardner}.
+From our experiments we can conclude that, at moderate amplitude, the constructed weakly-nonlinear solution can be used at least as a very good initial guess in order to generate moderately-nonlinear soliton solutions.